MicrosoftDocs/entra-docs/docs/identity/conditional-access/troubleshoot-conditional-access.md

 If you need to reactivate your tenant:

-- The tenant administrator can reach out to Microsoft.
-In the United States you may contact us via (800) 865-9408 (toll-free, US only) If you are outside the United States, see the [global support phone numbers](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2).
+- The tenant administrator can reach out to Microsoft, see the [global support phone numbers](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2).
-- Notification will be sent whether the request is approved or denied
 - Refrain from submitting another assistance request while your existing case is in process.  and until you have heard back a decision on this case.

 If you do not plan to reactivate your tenant:

 - The tenant will be deleted after 20 days of authentication blocked and will not be recoverable.
-- A notification email will be sent out to the tenant administrator before the tenant is deleted.
-Review Microsoft's data protection policies, [here](https://www.microsoft.com/en-us/trust-center/privacy/data-management#leave).
+- Review Microsoft's data protection policies, [here](https://www.microsoft.com/en-us/trust-center/privacy/data-management#leave).

 Application owners/developers